siberianfox/g2wiki/Digital-IO-(GPIO).md

 ##Configuring Inputs
 Digital inputs are controlled using a set of digital input objects referenced as:
 <pre>
-{di1:n}
-{di2:n}
+{di1:n}  Group of parameters for digital input 1 {di2:n}
 ...
 {diN:n}
-{d1:n}   Group of all digital inputs
+{d1:n}   Uber-group of all digital input groups
 </pre>

 The state of IO can be read by separate variables.
 0 = inactive, 1 = active (tripped).
 Note that these are corrected for input sense.
-Disabled inputs are returned as -1.
+Disabled inputs are returned as -1 (note: This will become `null` in a future release).
 <pre>
 {in1:n}
 {in2:n}